 *To see specific inclusions for each individual trip, please review your detailed itinerary or contact one of our Adventure Consultants.

 - Air and land transportation between your home and the destination country(ies)

 - Internal airfare within the destination country(ies)

 - Pre- and post-trip accommodations

 - Optional activities, laundry, and/or spa services

 - Personal items

 - Insurance of any kind

 - Cost of medical immunizations

-- Optional gratuities for TEP trip leaders, guides, and local staff
+- Gratuities for trip leaders, guides, drivers, and other local staff

 All payments should be made in USD.
 Checks should be made payable to: The Explorer’s Passage.